The Mill Returns Home

-While the machines are what make our company hum, ensuring a positive working environment that enhances the well-being of our employees day-to-day experiences was also at the core of the decision to move.
-Teams throughout Mill No. 6 now have industrial-sized windows overlooking the cupula, forests, village, river, and waterfall.
-Additionally, they provide natural lighting throughout the day, which was lacking in the many of the former spaces.
+While the machines are what make our company hum, ensuring a positive working environment that enhances the well-being of our employees' day-to-day working experience was also at the core of the decision to move.
+Teams throughout Mill No. 6 now have industrial-sized windows overlooking the cupola, forests, village, river, and waterfall.
+Additionally, they provide natural lighting throughout the day, which was lacking in many of the former spaces.

 Doing our part to support our local community and by extension reducing our global environmental footprint with renewables has strengthened not only our small, family-owned business model, but our commitment to preserving Harrisville.
 We look forward to continuing that mission as we move forward.

 We thank you for your patience throughout the pandemic and this move.
 We can now gratefully make this announcement: at long last, the machines have returned, and we as a company celebrate their homecoming.